PureKrome/Nancy.SimpleErrorHandlers/README.md

-# Nancy.SimpleErrorHandlers
+# Nancy.JsonErrorHandler
-Some simple error handlers for a NancyFX application
+A JSON error handling standard for NancyFx applications.